-108 Deposition of: Moapa Public Meeting U.S. Bureau of Indian Affairs & The Moapa Band of Paiute Indians 1 MR. VERNON LEE: Thank you.
-2 MR. RANDY SCHROEDER: Yes?
-3 MR. JACK CASWELL: Jack Caswell with Bureau 4 Veritas.
-I'm kind of jumping forward here because I kind of 5 came in on the tail end.
-I have talked with your Director 6 William Anderson in the past.
-I met him at a Native 7 American event in -- I believe it was either Las Vegas or 8 Scottsdale -- and we're actually a conformance company that 9 does construction, inspection, plan review, environmental 10 monitoring.
-11 We currently represent the Bureau of Land 12 Management as well as the California Energy Commission on 13 concentrated solar or, solartron projects.
-We are active 14 right now in the Mojave Desert doing that work, and I was 15 curious as how those independent contractors are assigned on 16 Native American lands to ensure construction/inspection is 17 done correctly, shop inspections should materials be 18 manufactured outside the state and outside the U.S., which 19 they often are, meet the standards as well as enforce the 20 environmental compliance mitigation measures as an 21 independent third party per the EIS documents that are 22 produced.
-23 Who's the authority that chooses that contract or 24 to do that work?
-I guess this question would be to you, 13-SOC 2 25 Director.
-Page 35 Sousa Court Reporters 702-765-7100
+MR. VERNON LEE: Thank you.

+MR. RANDY SCHROEDER: Yes?

+MR. JACK CASWELL: Jack Caswell with Bureau Veritas.
+I'm kind of jumping forward here because I kind of came in on the tail end.
+I have talked with your Director William Anderson in the past.
+I met Director William Anderson at a Native American event in -- I believe that Native American event was either Las Vegas or Scottsdale -- and we're actually a conformance company that does construction, inspection, plan review, environmental monitoring.
+We currently represent the Bureau of Land Management as well as the California Energy Commission on concentrated solar or, solartron projects.
+We are active right now in the Mojave Desert doing that work, and I was curious as how those independent contractors are assigned on Native American lands to ensure construction/inspection is done correctly, shop inspections should materials be manufactured outside the state and outside the U.S., which the materials often are, meet the standards as well as enforce the environmental compliance mitigation measures as an independent third party per the EIS documents that are produced.
+Who's the authority that chooses that contract or to do that work?
+I guess this question would be to you, Director.